Shuvankor-Hazra/assignment-12-matrimony-client/README.md

 ## About My Website:-

-- Shaddi.com is an online platform designed to help individuals find and choose their life partners, facilitating the process of matchmaking.

 - The website is built using modern web technologies including React for the frontend, Tailwind CSS for styling, and Node.js with Express for the backend.